 Key Ingredients

 Polenta: It can be a little confusing to shop for polenta because there are so many varieties of cornmeal.
+I highly recommend looking for a medium grind yellow cornmeal or a product labeled ‘polenta’.
+Avoid instant or quick-cooking varieties, as these lack flavor.

 How to Prevent a Gritty Texture

-Gritty polenta can happen in one of two ways: either you purchase the wrong type of cornmeal or you haven't cooked it long enough.
-As cornmeal transforms from raw to cooked, it turns from bitter to sweet and from gritty to tender.
-If you know you purchased the correct type of cornmeal, then it's very likely you just need to keep cooking the polenta until it's tender.
+Gritty polenta can happen in one of two ways: either you purchase the wrong type of cornmeal or you haven’t cooked it long enough.

-How to Make Mascarpone Polenta
+How to Make This Recipe

-Add your cornmeal, water or stock, milk (if using), salt, pepper, and a bit of butter to a dutch oven.
+Step 1 – Add your cornmeal, water or stock, milk (if using), salt, pepper, and a bit of butter to a dutch oven.
 Stir to combine.

-Remove the pot from the heat, then stir in the cheeses and butter.
+Step 4 – Remove the pot from the heat, then stir in the cheeses and butter.
 Season with salt and pepper and serve immediately!

 You can reheat a single serving of leftover polenta in the microwave in 30 second intervals, stirring between each interval.
 Just make sure to add a splash of milk or water to thin it out.
 For larger servings, reheat on the stove with a splash of milk or water to help thin it out.